taskeenkayani/ext-direct-mvc/trunk/README.txt

 controller that derives from DirectController.
 Most of the time it is what you want, but sometimes it is needed to exclude entire controller or individual actions from Ext Direct, so that stub methods will not be generated.
-This can be done by marking the actions or the controller with [DirectIgnore] attrubute, it will instruct Ext.Direct.Mvc to ignore them when creating the API object.
+This can be done by marking the actions or the controller with [DirectIgnore] attribute, it will instruct Ext.Direct.Mvc to ignore them when creating the API object.

 Handling server-side exceptions on the client